polterguy/lizzie/docs/introduction.md

 #### Wait, where's the return keyword?

 Well, it doesn't exist!
-This is because inside of a _"body"_, whatever is evaluated last, before the body returns, will be implicitly returned as the _"value"_ of the body.
+This is because inside of a lambda, whatever is evaluated last, before the lambda returns, will be implicitly returned as the _"value"_ of the lambda.
 Let's illustrate this with an example.

 ```javascript
 /*